IgorNadj/rsf-zero/README.md

 **RSF Zero** is designed to be a dead simple micro-framework.

+Read the [blog post](https://igornadj.io/blog/2025-08-02-rsf-is-all-you-need/) for the motivation behind it.

 🕊 **Minimal**: Add whatever you want on top, nothing bundled that you don't use\
 🕊 **Simple**: Add `'use server'` to run something on the server, and you're done, nothing new to learn\
 🕊️ **Done**: Instead, spend your spare time sipping a nice coffee or looking at a bird